 The background also has a calm sea, perhaps signifying solace.
 Even in a time of darkness, you can find calm and peace.

 Despite the air being cloudy and black, there’s a stillness to it.
 Then again, this stillness has a terrible feeling to it.
 When contrasted with the rising sun, the ambiance of the imagery suggests the lowest possible point in life but things are about to turn.

-Romantic relationships aren’t the only endings this card can signify.
-Cutting connections can also involve professional work.
-Maybe you are tired of office gossip, or you lost out in terms of workplace politics.
 You might have been working yourself to the point of exhaustion but now need a rest.
 This is a chance to grow, try new things, and plant seeds.
-Cut everything from your personal budget that you can so you can avoid financial risks.
+When it comes to financial dealings, cut everything from your personal budget that you can so you can avoid financial risks.

 Spiritually, this card usually means you need to cut ties with an outdated belief system.
 The longer you live, the more you are exposed to new ideas.
 Embrace the ones that can serve you better than the old.
 It can also serve as a warning to avoid anyone in your closest circle that might be dangerous, disloyal, or even betray you.

 Ten of Swords Tarot Card Meanings (Reversed): The finality of defeat and the powerful emotions surrounding it are common to the Ten of Swords.
 Such tragedies are simply unavoidable.
 Things have been working in this direction for a long time and have inevitable conclusions.
 There can be a silver lining to the reversal of this card, however.